 LSAT® Logic Games Practice Questions

 Try Kaplan's LSAT practice questions and find out what you will face on this section of the exam.
-Write your answer down and then click on the get answer tab to download comprehensive answers and explanations.

 An athlete has six trophies to place on an empty three-shelf display case.
 The six trophies are bowling trophies F, G, and H and tennis trophies J, K, and L. The three shelves of the display case are labelled 1 to 3 from top to bottom.
 Any of the shelves can remain empty.
 The athlete's placement of trophies must conform to the following conditions:

 J and L cannot be on the same shelf